Academic Magnet Requirements

 • The child must have an MNPS-issued student identification number issued by an MNPS enrollment center.

-• The child must meet an academic grade average and subject specifications as listed below.
+• The child must meet an academic grade average and subject specifications listed.

-• The child must meet the eligible testing requirements as listed below.
+• The child must meet the eligible testing requirements listed.

 • Academic Grade Average and Subject Specifications